codacy/pulse-user-docs/docs/one-click-integrations.md

 To set up the GitHub integration:

-1. Make sure that you're creating a Git tag on your repositories for each sucessful deployment to production, or whenever you make a new release available to any user of your application:
+1. Make sure that you're creating a Git tag on your repositories for each successful deployment to production, or whenever you make a new release available to any user of your application:

     ```bash
     git tag -a X.Y.Z -m "<Deployment or release message>"